Stephen Moore (rugby union)

-Stephen Thomas Moore (born 20 January 1983) is an Australian former rugby union footballer, who played Super Rugby for the Brumbies and Queensland Reds and has 129 caps for Australia internationally, including 24 tests as captain.
+Stephen Thomas Moore (born 20 January 1983) is an Australian former rugby union footballer, who played Super Rugby for the Brumbies and Queensland Reds and earned 129 caps for Australia internationally, including 24 tests as captain.

 Moore is the 14th most capped player of all time, has the third most Test appearances for Australia behind George Gregan and James Slipper and is the only Australian hooker to have played 100 Tests.
 He is also the second most capped Australian Super Rugby player of all time, and is one of only four players in Australian Rugby history, along with Nathan Sharpe, Michael Hooper and James Slipper to have achieved 100 Test and 150 Super Rugby appearances.

 Early years

 Born in Saudi Arabia to Irish parents, his father Tommy came from Tuam, County Galway and his mother Maureen came from Killasser near Swinford, County Mayo.
 He and his family moved to Tuam, in the mid-eighties before they emigrated to Mount Morgan, Queensland, Australia in 1988, when he was five years old.
 His family later moved to Rockhampton, before finally settling in Brisbane.